orkes-io/docs/docs/developer-guides/pausing-for-external-signals.md

-# Pausing for External Signals
+# Sending Signals to Workflows

-You may encounter situations where you need to pause your workflows for external signals.
+You may encounter situations where you need to send signals to workflows for cases like pausing workflows.
 There are different ways through which you can achieve this.

-In this document, let’s look at the two different ways to pause a workflow for an external signal in your production environment.
+In this document, let’s look at the different ways to send signals to your workflows in a production environment.

 1. Using Async Complete
 2. Using Wait Task